vectorgrp/XCPlite/README.md

 - **Calibration segments** - Page switching, consistent atomic modification, and parameter persistence (freeze)
 - **PTP timestamps** - Prepared for high-precision PTP synchronized timestamps

+In addition to XCP on Ethernet, XCPlite V2.0.0 has an optional, non standard shared memory transport layer for extremely low latency and high throughput.
+An XCP over SHM client can run on the local machine, attach to multiple instrumented applications and forwards to a single, local XCP on Ethernet server or to other logging protocols, such as CMP or DLT.
+It can even store data in a local file for later analysis.

 The API provides instrumentation macros for developers to define measurement points, calibration parameters, and meta data.
 Lock-free implementation ensures thread safety and data consistency without blocking latencies, even under high contention on multicore systems.

 XCPlite is optimized for 64-bit architectures, compatible with 32-bit platforms.
 Requires C11 (C++20 for C++ support).
 Serves as the C library foundation for [XCP-Lite Rust](https://github.com/vectorgrp/xcp-lite).

 **Other XCP Implementations:**
 - **XCPbasic** - Free implementation for smaller Microcontrollers (8-bit+), optimized for CAN